A New Facial Bar Inspired by Korean Beauty Treatments Is Opening in Dupont Circle | Washingtonian (DC)

 If you’ve considered adding regular facials into your beauty routine but shied away because of the cost and time commitment, you’re in luck.
-Silver Mirror Facial Bar is like the DryBar of skincare—a streamlined service with a niche focus that gets you in and out quickly—and it’s opening its first DC location at the end of June.
+Silver Mirror Facial Bar is like the DryBar of skincare—a streamlined service with a niche focus that gets you in and out quickly—and it’s opening its first DC location this summer.

-It’s the brand’s first storefront outside of New York, where it was founded by Cindy Kim and Matt Maroone in 2014.
+It’s the brand’s first storefront outside of New York, where it was launched by Cindy Kim and Matt Maroone in 2016.
 The duo realized that the skincare world was lacking a space for quick, easy facials that catered directly to the customer.
 On one end, there were dermatologists and luxury spas, where a visit could end up costing you in both time and money, and on the other, spots like Sephora, which lack that one-on-one atmosphere.
 What would be a good in-between?

 Like many skincare companies these days, the team was inspired by K-beauty.
 On trips to South Korea, Kim would frequently pop into spas for facials.
 There, it’s such an easy, cost-effective thing to do that Koreans frequently stop in for treatments once a week.